judge0/discord-bot/README.md

 </p>

-If argument `-v` is passed instead of source code it will return the version of the language.
+If `-v` is passed instead of source code it will return the version of the language Judge0 is using.

 # Development
-It is highly preferable if you don't run an instance of this bot unless you want to contribute.
+*It is highly prefered if you don't run an instance of this bot unless you want to contribute.*

 The installation and running steps are as follows:

 1. **Make sure to get git and Python 3.6 or higher**

-This is required to clone the repository and actually run the bot.
+This is required to clone the repository and run the bot.

 2. **Clone the repository**

 `git clone https://github.com/judge0/discord-bot.git`

-3. **Enter the directory**
+3. **Go to the directory**

 `cd discord-bot`